 LAST NAME:

 STREET ADDRESS: HOME PHONE:

 CITY: WORK PHONE:

 STATE/ZIP:

 DATE OF BIRTH: SOCIAL SECURITY NUMBER:

 GENERAL INFORMATION

-Check one: Fall Spr ring Summer Year
+Check one: Fall Spri ng Summer Year

 Degree Program: Current Enrollment Hours:

 SERVICES AGREEMENT

-By signing this form, the student affirms the following: I realize that all information submitted to Northwest Louisiana Technical Community College will be kept confidential unless otherwise specified by me, and unless, due to a medical emergency, the release of information is necessary for my personal safety.
-At this time, I grant the Director of Student Services/Special Populations Coordinator permission to discuss my needs with my instructors or officers of the College when such discussion is deemed integral to the process of accommodation.
+College will be kept confidential unless of emergency, the release of information is n the Director of Student Services/Special Pe firms the following: tted to Northwest Louisiana Technical Community herwise specified by me, and unless, due to a medical ecessary for my personal safety.
+At this time, I grant opulations Coordinator permission to discuss my needs ege when such discussion is deemed integral to the

-• I understand the responsibility for obtain ing reasonable accommodations in the classroom is mine.
+• I understand the responsibility for obtaining ng reasonable accommodations in the classroom is mine.

 • I understand if I am requesting new accommodations, I must meet with my DS Counselor prior to having these accommodations approved.

-I understand that Accommodation Letters should be given to my instructor at the beginning of the semester.
-Letters must be given to instructor prior to receiving accommodations.
-(ACCOMMODATIONS ARE NOT RETROACTIVE.)
+I understand that Accommodation Letters semester.
+Letters must be given to instruct (ACCOMMODATIONS ARE NOT RE

-• I acknowledge that I have received a cop y of the Disability Services Policy and Procedures Manual.
+I acknowledge that I have received a copy of the Disability Services Policy and Procedures Manual.